enterloper/react-redux-code-challenge-2/README.md

 # React/Redux Code Challenge
 This challenge was created to test your ability to code in a React environment.
-Furthermore, this challenge will allow our team to review your ability to adapt to patterns in architecture and coding style.
-In addition, this challenge will assess decision making skills in regard to managing state.

 ## Table of Contents
 - [Getting Started](#getting-started)